 Ford’s bottom line, like those of other car companies, suffered during World War II.
 The War Production Board and Office of Price Administration put restrictions on the output of materials and prices for parts and cars.
 At one point, the company was losing $10 million per month.
 Henry Ford II attributed the loss to the fact that it couldn’t achieve volume production goals.

 Fortunately, the market was ready for a new car postwar, and Ford gladly answered the call.
 It hosted a “V-8 Day” on Oct.
 26, 1945, and debuted the 1946 Super Deluxe, a vehicle with a V-8 engine, 100 horsepower at 3,800 rpm and a snazzy new horizontal grill that featured red striping and chrome-plated Ford wings.
 The interior was equally beautiful in navy and shades of gray with red accents.
-Nearly half a million people placed orders on V-8 Day.
+Nearly a half-million people placed orders on V-8 Day.
+The base price, according to Old Cars Weekly, was $1,307.

-You can make a killing if you find one of these cars for cheap and fix her up.
+You can make a killing if you find one of these cars for cheap and fix it up.
 A 1946 Ford Super Deluxe station wagon sold at Sotheby’s in January 2018 for $62,720.
-And, a seller on Hemmings is asking $68,500 for the same model right now.

 1953 Chevrolet Corvette